cbracco/chrisbracco.com/src/posts/2021-04-03-automate-a-daily-to-do-list-with-apple-notes-and-shortcuts.md

 On my phone I have notifications turned off for nearly every app, but this is one that I welcome.
 I like being prompted to think about what I have to do well before I have to get started.

 Research shows that writing your to-do list the evening beforehand can help improve sleep quality, reduce procrastination, and reduce guilt about enjoying a relaxing evening.
-It gives me the opportunity clear this information from my brain’s working memory so that I can either wind down from the day or focus on other things.
+It gives me the opportunity to clear this information from my brain’s working memory so that I can either wind down from the day or focus on other things.

 ## How to set it up